AadarshCanCode/Combinatorial-Reasoning/README.md

 ### Interactive Web Demo (Recommended)

-The easiest way to try CRLLM is through our interactive Gradio web interface:
+The easiest way to try CRQUBO is through our interactive Gradio web interface:

 ```bash
 # Install dependencies